7 Steps of a Complete Malware Incident Response Plan

 Incident Response Plan

-To properly remediate the risks associated with malware infections, the response must go beyond wiping the device.
-Historically malware infection response has been machine-centric, focusing on identifying the malware, removing the infection, and reimaging the device.
-However, this approach ignores a major factor when it comes to the malware infection itself: addressing the stolen credentials and cookies that allow criminals to bypass MFA, access critical workforce applications, and steal data that aids follow-on attacks.
+To properly remediate the risks associated with malware infections, malware incident response steps have to adapt to extend beyond wiping the infected device.
+Historically, malware incident response has been machine-centric, focusing on identifying the malware, removing the infection, and reimaging the device.
+But this approach ignores a major factor when it comes to the malware infection itself: addressing the stolen credentials and cookies that allow criminals to bypass MFA, access critical workforce applications, and steal data that aids follow-on attacks.

-The following steps are an addendum to your malware infection response plan to make for a more comprehensive approach to remediation, and can be incorporated into your existing cyber incident response runbooks.
+The following malware incident response steps are an addendum to your malware incident response plan to make for a more comprehensive approach to remediation, and can be incorporated into your existing IR runbooks.

-Identify the Type, Scope, and Timeline of the Infection
+Step 2: Identify the Type, Scope, and Timeline of the Malware Infection

 If you have access to the system, it is highly recommended to review endpoint security logs or run a modern antivirus solution to detect the specific malware family involved.
 Once the malware type has been identified, consult security tools, such as VirusTotal, to confirm the typical behavior of this malware and the risk it brings to your organization.